 What is Form 1098-T?

-Form 1098-T is a tax form the college is required to file with the IRS and each student.
+Form 1098-T is a tax form the college is required to file with the IRS and each student with qualifying transactions in the tax year.
 The form provides information that helps the taxpayer to determine their eligibility for a tax benefit from either the Hope Scholarship Credit or the Lifetime Learning Credit.

 Will I get a form 1098-T from Delaware Valley College?